top of page

 Rule & Co Editorial Team

-For creditors in Malaysia with a court judgment in their favour, a garnishee order can be the quickest and most effective enforcement method when a debtor continues to fail to pay.
+For creditors in Malaysia with a court judgment in their favour, garnishee orders under Order 49 of the Rules of Court 2012 can be the quickest solution to a debtor who continues to default.

 Specifically, it allows a creditor to directly collect (or ‘garnish’) money owed to the debtor by third parties such as clients, tenants, and banks holding the debtor’s accounts or other parties that the debtor has receivables from.